Memorial Hospital of Rhode Island: Closure

-On October 18, 2017 Care New England announced its plans to close Memorial Hospital, which had been struggling financially for the past ten years.
+On October 18, 2017, Care New England announced its plans to close Memorial Hospital, which had been struggling financially for the previous ten years.
 The financial decline accelerated after mismanagement by Care New England after they acquired the hospital in 2013.
 This was worsened by the creation of new ambulatory CNE practices within the traditional catchment area of MHRI that funneled patients away from Memorial and to CNE's other member hospitals.
 This enabled CNE to create a situation in which patient volume decreased at Memorial Hospital, which in turn could be used as an excuse to further downsize.
 In the summer of 2016, the maternity ward was closed.
 The hospital's intensive care unit was closed in December 2017 and its emergency room was closed on January 1, 2018.
 The building was transitioned into an outpatient care center to cut costs.

 In April 2018, CharterCare announced plans to purchase Memorial Hospital, but Care New England expressed doubt as to whether the hospital could be re-opened.